Resume & Cover Letter Writing

 - Ask when you may expect to know a definitive answer about the internship.

-- If you have not heard from the Internship Coordinator in the agreed upon time, call to check on your status.
-Most likely you will need to start your internship at a designated time in order to complete your required hours in a timely fashion.
-Calling is appropriate at this point.
+- If you have not heard from the company in the agreed upon time, call to check on your status.

 - Contact the sites you did not select to decline their offers.
 Speak to the specific person who interviewed you.
 Do not just leave a message.
 You never know when you are dealing with a future employer.